mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 Mender state scripts enable this use case with a script written to create the dialog box on the UI framework used.
 The script will simply wait for user input, and Mender will wait with the update process while waiting for the script to finish.
 Depending on what the user selects, the script can return `0` (proceed) or `21` ([retry later](#retry-later)).
 For example, this script can be run in the `Download_Enter` state, and the user will be asked before the download begins.
 Alternatively, the script can also be run in the `Download_Leave` state, if you want the download to finish first, and the user only to accept installing the update and rebooting.

-Make sure to adjust `StateScriptRetryIntervalSeconds` as described in [retry later](#retry-later) to enable this use case.
+Make sure to adjust [StateScriptRetryTimeoutSeconds]([StateScriptRetryTimeoutSeconds](../../client-configuration/configuration-file/configuration-options/#statescriptretrytimeoutseconds)), to enable this use case.

 ![End user update confirmation state scripts](mender-state-machine-user-confirmation.png)